Perhaps you’ve seen it at your garden center. Maybe you even know how to use it.

 Used as a soil amendment, it can add “fluffiness” to the soil.
 But what do I mean by that?

 Soil that is mixed with peat is much less dense.
+It behaves like lignin (decomposed wood cellulose).
 It doesn’t get compacted, which can suffocate new seedlings or cause root veggies to become stunted because they can’t push through dense clay soil types.